nagasudhirpulla/GoogleMapsAPIExamples/README.md

 ---extract the rendered image from the canvas using the latlong values canverted to pixels (fromLatLngToContainerPixel) and paste the captured image in the panned or zoomed canvas for temporary user convenience

 ---calculate the number of pixels per  latitude or longitude by using the fromLatLngToContainerPixel function on any two latlong coordinates like LanLng(0,0) and LanLng(1,1)

+---add a scroll to top button that appears if page scrolled down